CharlesCNorton/Computer-Vision/YO-FLO/README.md

 - **Real-Time Object Detection**: Achieve YOLO-like performance using the Florence-2-base-ft model.
 - **Class-Specific Detection**: Specify the class of objects you want to detect (e.g., 'cat', 'dog').
-- **Phrase Grounding**: Detect objects based on specific phrases, answering yes or no questions for cool and exotic results.
+- **Expression Comprehension**: Detect objects based on specific phrases, answering yes or no questions for cool and exotic results.
 - **Beep and Screenshot on Detection**: Toggle options to beep and take screenshots when the target class or phrase is detected.
 - **Tkinter GUI**: A user-friendly graphical interface for easy interaction.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.